userzimmermann/python-modeled.netconf/README.md

-## 2. From modeled YANG modules to a NETCONF service
+## From modeled YANG modules to a NETCONF service

 Finally!
-Let's run a Turing Machine NETCONF server...
+Time to run a Turing Machine NETCONF server...

-First create an instance of our final Turing Machine class with RPC method definitions:
+First create an instance of the final Turing Machine class with RPC method definitions: